tink-crypto/tink/maven/README.md

 3. Then you want to test the new snapshot.

 You want to repeat these steps until there is no error.

-If you encounter `Dependency convergence` error, it means that the artifact has already, usually indirectly, depended on another version of the new dependency.
-You want to exclude that version.

-See the history of the POM files for examples.